-Communications professionals help organizations maintain and enhance their desired image and contribute to the advertisement of products and services.
+A Master’s in Communications online prepares you for a career that helps organizations maintain and enhance their desired image as well as contribute to the advertisement of products and services.
 Demand for qualified communications professionals is growing; the Bureau of Labor Statistics projects that positions in marketing management will increase 10% by 2026.

 Senior communications professionals are often team leaders, but they must also demonstrate the ability to work independently.